Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Instructions

-• Heat oil to 375°F (190–200°C).
-Fry chicken in batches until golden brown and crispy.
-Drain on a wire rack or paper towels.
+1. Heat the oil to 375°F (190–200°C).
+Fry the chicken in batches until it turns golden and crispy, then transfer to a wire rack or paper towels to drain.

-• In a skillet, whisk orange juice, zest, soy sauce, brown sugar, vinegar, garlic, ginger, and chili flakes.
-Bring to a simmer.
+2. In a skillet, combine orange juice, zest, soy sauce, brown sugar, vinegar, garlic, ginger, and chili flakes.
+Whisk together and bring to a gentle simmer.

 Notes

-Adjust sugar and chilli flakes to control sweetness and heat.
+3. Adjust sugar and chili flakes to control sweetness and heat.

 • Prep Time: 20 minutes